Supply Chain Management

 Daikin has an open door policy on choosing suppliers in which we welcome bids from any company, regardless of nationality, size, or transaction results.

 In our air conditioning divisions, information on product specifications, quality and target cost, and delivery times is posted on our website in order to achieve equality of opportunity.
 All companies satisfying our criteria become eligible to do business with us.

 In our chemicals divisions as well, we do business with any supplier meeting our criteria for specifications, quality, price, and delivery time.

-Before starting business dealings in Daikin, we ensure potential partners understand our Purchasing Policy, and we assess them on consistent standards.
-After business dealings begin, we conduct assessments based on ISO 9001 and then review the business relationship accordingly.
+Before starting business dealings with Daikin, we ensure potential partners understand our Purchasing Policy, and we assess them on consistent standards.
+After business dealings begin, we conduct regular re-assessments based on ISO 9001, investigate compliance with our CSR Promotion Guidelines, and then review the business relationship accordingly.

 In the air conditioning divisions, to ascertain the ability of suppliers to address ESG related risks, we investigate their compliance with the CSR Promotion Guidelines, which represent standards used globally by the Group, and determine whether the business relationship with suppliers can be continued.
 Before we start transactions with new suppliers, we use the Supplier Assessment Standard Sheet, which takes region-specific risks into account, to judge companies based on five criteria of administration, quality, price, delivery, and environmental measures.
 Suppliers are re-assessed every year at our business sites globally based on our Assessment System for Continuation of Business.
 We use the same standards globally to evaluate environmental aspects.